 The national animal of South Korea is the tiger.
-The scientific name for tiger is panthera tigris.
+The scientific name for the tiger is panthera tigris.
 The national animal for Malaysia, Bangladesh and India etc is also the biggest cat in cat family i.e. tiger.

 The physical appearance of the tiger completely satisfies for the camouflage.
-This huge cat features a reddish to orange fur with thin black, gray or brown stripes over it.
+This huge cat features a reddish to orange fur with thin black, grey or brown stripes over it.
 The tummy furs are creamy or white.
 As opposed to lions, the male tigers don’t have any mane for additional safeguard while in a fight.

 The gestation for tigers is 110 days.
 The female gives birth to 2-4 cubs at a time.